Affiliate links on Android Authority may earn us a commission. Learn more.

 Why do some videos get brighter on Instagram?

 Videos shot in HDR — or High Dynamic Range — automatically adjust your display’s brightness when viewed on Instagram.
-As mentioned, this issue seems to affect Apple users more, and there is currently no device setting that allows you to disable the automatic brightness increase.
+There is a way to fix this, at least on Apple devices.

 Can you disable HDR videos from raising brightness on Instagram?